mirage/wodan/doc/scope.md

 the newest block with an inconsistency.
 Assuming the window for in-flight data isn't too large, the newest valid root block should still be fairly recent.

-Corruption of a rarely-updated leaf node cannot be corrected in such a way.
+Corruption of a rarely-updated leaf node (bitrot) cannot be corrected in such a way.
 Having filesystem checks at mount time gives early warning that backups or a higher-level redundancy mechanism should be used, increasing the chances that the data may be recovered.